seanforyou23/syndesis/app/ui/src/scss/README.md

 In order to keep consistency in our code, we should conform to the following conventions:

 * Apply a custom prefix to our CSS selectors such as `.syn-`.
 This ensures we will prevent name collisions with CSS classnames brought into the project by other 3rd party libraries in use.
-* Use the [BEM pattern](http://getbem.com/) for naming class names and properly nesting them to ensure stylesheets provide an informative picture of the DOM elements hierarchy in our documents.
-Use SASS compound selectors to enhance your code by leveraging nesting.
 * Apply styles from global to particular: always begin styling elements in a generic fashion (or just delegate styling on libraries such as Patternfly) and then apply styles on a per component basis only when the general CSS ruleset needs to be overriden.
-* Ensure zero-specificity by avoiding the `!important` declaration and stay away from Shadow Piercing combinators.
+* Ensure low-specificity by avoiding the `!important` declaration and stay away from Shadow Piercing combinators.
 If a child component needs to be restyled, create specific classnames within the child component element itself that can be triggered from the host element.
-In the case of 3rd party components, resource to `::ng-deep`.

 ## Folders and partials filesystem
 The CSS implementation is based on SASS under the SCSS syntax, hence the name for the parent folder containing all files.
 These files observe a very strict policy: